test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- blow this up
+- google testing scale

-next -> how to measure speed?
+next -> how to measure speed? fragment

 ___